baggyg/QuestZDoomLauncher/README.md

 <b>QuestZDoom Launcher License</b>

-Copyright (C) Grant Bagwell (baggyg) - All Rights Reserved, May 2020

-Unauthorized copying of this software, via any medium is strictly prohibited

-Proprietary and confidential
+QuestZDoom Launcher by Grant Bagwell (BaggyG) is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0